paulkienitz/SPARE/spare05 README.md

 Though overriding the automatic handling of the `popstate` event by `onPopStayeRestore` is discouraged, it it still possible.
 If your substitute handler calls `SPARE.onPopStateRestore`, its return value is a `Promise` which will settle after the `SPAREAfterPopState` event is completed.
 You can attach more `then` followups to it.
-But if code other than SPARE is also pushing history states, your handler will respond to those too, and `onPopStayeRestore` will return `undefined`.
+But if code other than SPARE is also pushing history states, your handler will respond to those too, and `onPopStateRestore` will return `undefined`.

 For even more stuff that normal usage does not need to mess with, `Change` objects are not present only in the before/after events.
 Your code can also examine the global object `history.state`, and it contains fields that describe how the page has been modified since it was loaded, including an array of `Change` objects.